tmolteno/d1_build/README.md

 This will connect to a notwork called "MyWifi", with password "my-password"

-## How to use
+## How to build your own image

 This is intended to be used on a debian system with docker, and docker-compose installed.
+Modify the parameters of the build in the file docker-compose.yml such as kernel version and board target.
+Then issue.

     docker-compose build
     docker-compose up